tvaskisalo/ohtu-2020-viikko1/directory2/file4.md

-This is file4 in directory2
+This is the edited version of file4 in directory2